Decoding the Conversion: 40 fl oz to Liters – A full breakdown

 -

 Significant Figures: The precision of your final answer is limited by the precision of your initial measurements and conversion factors.
 In our example, using 0.0295735 L/fl oz accounts for a higher degree of precision.
-However, depending on the context, rounding to fewer significant figures might be appropriate.
+On the flip side, depending on the context, rounding to fewer significant figures might be appropriate.

 -